borhanmukto/Road-Injury-Severity-Prediction-Using-Decision-Tree/README.md

-In this project I analyzed Accident Data from Accident Research Institute in Bangladesh from 2017 to 2020.
+In this project I analyzed Accident Data from Accident Research Institute in Bangladesh with recent datasets.
 Using this dataset I have prepared a model using Supervised Machine Learning Technics, Decision Tree.

 # Workflow